Skip to content

 To conclude, I have not had to write modules of aztfmod scale or complexity.
 Hence I have survived with type definitions so far!
 So pick what's right for you with experimentation!

 PS: Thanks Laurent Lesle for the biggest opportunity to learn and grow in 2023!
-The general sense of confidence you gave in getting into an unfamiliar way of doing things and your mentorship was a pillar for the success in the effort that taught me all this.
+The general sense of confidence you gave in getting into an unfamiliar way of doing things and your mentorship was a pillar of the success in the effort that taught me all this.